 Their average lifespan is 12 years, and they migrate to warmer climates in winter.

-The tri-colored bat is a small, nocturnal species of bat found in eastern North America and Central America.
+The tri-colored bat is a small, nocturnal bat found in eastern North America and Central America.
 They are one of the native North American mammals.

-The tai-colored bat is an insectivore eating moths, midges, flies, beetles, mosquitoes, and ants.
-They live in semi-open places with large trees in forests, grasslands, urban and suburban areas.
+The tri-colored bat is an insectivore eating moths, midges, flies, beetles, mosquitoes, and ants.
+They live in semi-open places with large trees in forests, grasslands, and urban and suburban areas.

 Their lifespan is 4 to 8 years in the wild.
-It is possible that they could become an endangered species in the near future.
+It is possible that they could become an endangered species shortly.

 Bryan Harding is a member of the American Society of Mammalogists and a member of the American Birding Association.
 Bryan is especially fond of mammals and has studied and worked with them around the world.
 Bryan serves as owner, writer, and publisher of North American Nature.